-Turbidity has no health effects.
-However, turbidity can interfere with disinfection and provide a medium for microbial 1 growth.
+Turbidity has no Turbidity has no health effects.
+However, turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbidi growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, į. and parasites tha at can cause symptoms sucl h as nausea, cramps, diar rhea and associated headaches.
-Highest Single Lowest Monthly % of Turbidity Year Contaminant Measurement Samples Meeting Limits Limits Source of Contaminant 2024 Turbidity (NTU) 0.16 100 0.3 Soil runoff.
+These organisms include bacteria, viruses, and parasites tha nt can cause symptoms suc h as nausea, cramps, diar rhea and associated headaches.
+Highest Single Lowest Monthly % of Turbidity Year Contaminant Measurement Samples Meeting Limits Limits Source of Contaminant 2024 2024 Turbidity (NTU) 0.16 100 % 0.3 Soil runoff.